aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/deleteblankoptions/_index.md

 ```

-Whether drawing related objects such as picture, shape, chart... will be taken as blank.
+Indicates whether drawing related objects such as picture, shape, chart... will be taken as blank.
 Default value is true.

 **Remarks**